 It is worth noting that all teachers are mandatory reporters and are required by law to report suspected cases of child abuse or neglect to the Department of Community Services Child Protection Helpline.
 Support staff are required to report to the Principal or Deputy.

 Pastoral Care Teachers

-Every student is allocated to a Pastoral Care group that corresponds to their House group.
+Every student is allocated to a Pastoral Care group that is aligned with one of our Houses.
 The group remains together for their six-year College journey.
-The Pastoral Care group meets daily and is concerned with providing support and guidance, celebrating achievements, building lasting friendships and managing the everyday workings of the College.
+The group meets daily and is concerned with providing support and guidance, celebrating achievements, building lasting friendships and managing the everyday workings of the College.
 The Pastoral Care teacher ensures that every Stella Girl develops a sense of pride and belonging.

-Our full time College Counsellor works closely with the Heads of Year and the Pastoral Care Team to actively support the wellbeing of all our girls.
-She is always at hand to help them cope when life presents particularly challenging situations that they many not be able to negotiate without adult support.
-She is a registered psychologist who is able to offer support for a range of issues including study skills, time management, peer-related issues, mood disorders and management of stress and anxiety.
+Our highly qualified and experienced College Counsellors work closely with the Heads of Year to actively support the wellbeing of all our girls.
+They are always close at hand to help them cope when life presents particularly challenging situations that they many not be able to negotiate without adult support.
+They are able to offer support for a range of issues including study skills, time management, peer-related issues, mood disorders and management of stress and anxiety.
 Girls are able to talk in a confidential setting about any issue that is concerning them.
-Referrals to community services are made when necessary and appointments for parent consultations are available by contacting her directly.
+Referrals to community services are made when necessary and appointments for parent consultations are available by contacting them directly.